jmagar/piper/INSTALL.md

-# Zola Installation Guide (Self-Hosted Admin-Only)
+# Piper Installation Guide (Self-Hosted Admin-Only)

-Zola is an AI chat app with multi-model support, refactored for self-hosting as an admin-only application.
-This guide covers how to install and run Zola using Docker.
+Piper is an AI chat app with multi-model support, refactored for self-hosting as an admin-only application.
+This guide covers how to install and run Piper using Docker.

 ## Prerequisites